-You can’t visit Budapest without trying a bowl of goulash; Hungary’s tasty national dish, which you can find for as little as £1.70 in the vibrant Jewish Quarter.
+You can’t visit Budapest without trying a bowl of goulash; Hungary’s tasty national dish, which you can find cheapest in the vibrant Jewish Quarter.
 Filled with plenty of cheap places to eat and drink, this district is a great place to socialise with other travellers.

 Famous for its isolated beauty and natural wonders, Iceland is the perfect destination for a solo travel adventure.
 Although it’s more expensive than some other destinations, it’s still possible to travel on a budget by staying in hostels and buying local food, instead of eating out at restaurants.

 The northernmost capital of the world, Reykjavik is well known for its amazing street art and sculptures.
 Watch, as the Northern lights dance across the night sky, or take a boat tour from Reykjavik’s harbour to see majestic whales splash in the waves, and colourful puffins catching fish in their natural environment.
 Visit the man-made, golden sand beach in Reykjavik, or venture out of the city to see the rugged beauty of Iceland’s volcanic beaches, boasting black sand made from lava.